Ceuta Heliport: Overview

 Since 9 January 2004, it has been possible to fly between Ceuta and Málaga by helicopter.
 This heliport is the first in Spain to be constructed and managed by AENA in order to secure accessibility to the autonomous city by air.
 A rapid connection with the mainland is considered vital for the development of the Ceutan economy.

 The heliport is situated in the port of Ceuta, between the cargo dock and the fishing port, on land reclaimed from the sea in the north of the city.
 The heliport consists of three helipads, a short runway, a two-storey terminal building, a power station and a fire station.

-This infrastructure is key to Ceuta because it allowed passengers to connect in minutes through Málaga (mainland Spain's fourth airport by number of passengers), giving Ceuta access to all cities served from Málaga.
-Destinations include more than one hundred cities in Europe (mainly in the United Kingdom, Central Europe and the Nordic countries, but also the main cities of Eastern Europe: Budapest, Sofia, Warsaw, Riga and Bucharest), North Africa, the Middle East (Riyadh, Jeddah and Kuwait) and North America (New York City, Montreal).
+This infrastructure is key to Ceuta because it allowed passengers to access to Málaga airport (mainland Spain's fourth airport by number of passengers), giving Ceuta access to all cities served from Málaga.

 The former ICAO code of Ceuta was GECT.
 It was changed in mid-2009.